NixOS/nixos-weekly/content/2018/10-arch64-builders-nixops-alternative-optimized-docker-layers-hercules-ci.rst

 - `krops as an alternative to NixOps`_

-  NixOps, the official DevOps tool of NixOS, is nice but it has some flaws. krops is an alternative to NixOps trying to solve some of theses flaws.
+  NixOps, the official DevOps tool of NixOS, is nice but it has some flaws. krops is an alternative to NixOps trying to solve some of these flaws.

 .. _`krops as an alternative to NixOps`: https://tech.ingolf-wagner.de/nixos/krops/